Optimal scheduling of the next preventive maintenance activity for a wind farm: An optimal plan for the next preventive maintenance

-Here we present our formula for $c_{s,t}^ j$ which will clarify the definition \eqref{f} of the objective function for the optimisation model NextPM.
-We define $c_{s,t}^ j$ as the fixed PM cost $c_j$ plus the expected additional costs due to eventual failures of the component $j$ which may occur prior the planned PM activity at time $t$.
+Here we deal with the term $c_{s,t}^ j$ appearing in the the objective function \eqref{f} of the optimization model NextPM.
+The main idea is to define $c_{s,t}^ j$ as the fixed PM cost $c_j$ plus the expected additional costs due to eventual failures of the component $j$ occurring prior to the planned PM activity at time $t$.